-The coaching process always begins with a session where I develop a comprehensive picture of where the individual is at right now and what’s going on in their working and wider life.
-Only then can we start to get clear on their goals.
+The coaching process begins with a session to create a picture of where the individual is at right now and what’s going on in their working and wider life.
+Then can we start to get clear on goals.
 This might involve further diagnostic work and might also involve the line manager.
 Then, together with the individual, I develop a tailored programme that is realistic but will also really stretch them.

 My coaching programmes are structured around the needs of each client.
-And so it you’d like to chat through how we might be able to work together, please do get in touch.
+And so if you’d like to chat through how we might be able to work together, please do get in touch.

 ‘Unlike any other coach I’ve worked with, and there have been a few, Helena has an amazing, innate ability

 to make me feel comfortable to the point that I’m completely honest, open and receptive.
 Our sessions

 were incredibly productive she really was instrumental in me achieving each of my specific career goals.’

 Miranda Cain, Director of Resources, Blue Sky Performance Improvement